QuincyJacobs/WebGLTutorial/README.md

 * **Quincy Jacobs** - *Everything for now* - [QuincyJacobs](https://github.com/QuincyJacobs)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/QuincyJacobs/WebGLTutorial/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments